 Now this was a bit of a wild card clue because it refers to the fact that when James VI wanted a printing press, he was not entirely thinking of poems and prose.
-No, his intention was to draw up, and have printed, official, legal documents and laws, which would eventually entirely replace the ones that were currently used in Scotland.
+For his main intention was to draw up, and have printed, official, legal documents and laws, which would eventually entirely replace the ones that were currently used in Scotland.

-Hence we have this card.
-Now I don`t know anything about this set, but it is most unusual, and also rather creepy.
+Now I don`t know much about this set, but it is most unusual, and also rather creepy.

-THE "SMILER" SERIES.
-Caricatures, mouths inscribed "Nut Brown Cigarettes".
+- THE "SMILER" SERIES.
+Caricatures, mouths inscribed "Nut Flake Cigarettes". ...
+S72-22

 A. Small, 67-68 x 37.
 Back with series title, inscribed "This Series Consists of 24 cards."
 Nos.
 1/12 only issued.